-The Maine Lodge of Research, AF&AM - a 2008 Mark Twain Award winner and the very first Lodge of Research to be so honored - is a regularly chartered lodge under the Grand Lodge of Masons in Maine.
+The Maine Lodge of Research, Ancient Free and Accepted Masons - a 2008 Mark Twain Award winner and the very first Lodge of Research to be so honored - is a regularly chartered lodge under the Grand Lodge of Masons in Maine.
 It meets quarterly on the fourth Saturday of March, June and September and the first Saturday of December.
 Our June meeting is the annual installation of officers.

 Our meetings are held at the Bangor Masonic Center at 294 Union Street.
-It's easy to reach with plenty of parking.
+It's easy to reach from anywhere and has ample parking.

 No reservations are necessary for any of these meetings.
 Just come on down....
 If you're not a member, you might even decide to become one before you leave!!!
-(You can grab an application in Microsoft Word format here or in Adobe PDF format here and you'll be one step ahead!)
+There's a brochure all about us HERE.
+(Application forms are also available in Microsoft Word format here or in Adobe PDF format here and you'll be one step ahead!)
 For $15 a year, you'd be hard pressed to find a better deal!

 You don't need to be a Maine resident to join the Maine Lodge of Research: we welcome applications from any Master Mason whose Grand Lodge is in fraternal relations with the Grand Lodge of Maine.
 We encourage you to join us at our meetings and in our work.